SoftBank in talks to acquire T-Mobile, discussing funding -sources

 While the German company would prefer a cash deal, SoftBank has considered a stock swap and may have also added a tender offer and other kinds of deals to its options, the Nikkei report said.

-Son has met with at least five banks to discuss financing, Bloomberg news reported over the weekend, including Credit Suisse Group AG CSGN.VX, Mizuho Bank Ltd, Goldman Sachs Group Inc (GS.N) and Deutsche Bank AG (DBKGn.DE).
+Son has met with at least five banks to discuss financing, Bloomberg news reported over the weekend, including Credit Suisse Group AG, Mizuho Bank Ltd, Goldman Sachs Group Inc and Deutsche Bank AG.

 Steering SoftBank through the acquisition would be a test for the finance team, one banking source said, following the death in October of Kazuhiko Kasai, a former banker who was the company's CFO and considered Son's right-hand man.

-Note: (This story has been corrected to remove incorrect reference to new CFO in the third paragraph from the bottom)